11 Natural Ways to Deal with Stress

 Don’t fear your negative emotions.
 Attend to them and learn to identify them quickly.

-Then when I’m really clear on what’s really bothering me, I choose to talk myself through it.
-I fully feel it, and then consciously break it down.
+When I’m really clear on what’s bothering me, I choose to talk myself through it.
+I fully feel it, and then I consciously break it down.

 Mentally go to a safe place for 60 whole seconds in your mind, and when that has become a practice, you have a potent tool to shift your mental energies.